douglasdavis/rexpy/README.md

 Working in an ATLAS environment is not very vanilla, so we can't just install this with `pip` and move on with our lives (unfortunately).
+We're also stuck with Python 2 right now (sad).
 The `rp-init.sh` script tries to make this a little easier, CVMFS installed with the standard LHC Computing Grid repositories are required; just run:

 ```
 $ . rp-init.sh